aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldtoc/entryseparator/_index.md

 title: FieldToc.EntrySeparator
 linktitle: EntrySeparator
 second_title: Aspose.Words for .NET API Reference
-description: FieldToc property.
+description: FieldToc EntrySeparator property.
 Gets or sets a sequence of characters that separate an entry and its page number in C#.
 type: docs
 weight: 70
 url: /net/aspose.words.fields/fieldtoc/entryseparator/